Champions of Orthodoxy

 Truth is not preserved only in books and formulas.
 It is borne by souls who remain faithful when error becomes costly to resist.

-To pass through this gate is to understand that witness is a form of doctrinal clarity embodied in life.
-Fidelity shines most clearly when compromise would be easier.
+To read this witness is to understand that fidelity is doctrinal clarity embodied in life.
+It shines most clearly when compromise would be easier.

 Such witness demands watchfulness, for what is received must also be guarded.